pgraves5/charts/dellemc-license/README.md

-# Dell EMC DKS (KAHM DECKS SRSGateway) Test Application Support
+# Helm Chart for Installing Dell EMC License
-The chart will allow to install DELL EMC License in Kubernetes cluster for a product.
+The chart will allow a user to install DELL EMC License in Kubernetes cluster for a product.

-This Helm chart will read the license xml file from the command line option and will generate the license secret for the product.
+The Helm chart will allow a user to provide a license xml file for a product from the command line to generate the license secret object for the product.
 The secret object will be labeled with "com.dellemc.decklicense.subscribed=true" so that DECKS (Dell EMC Common Kubernetes Services) can create a license resource from the secret.

 ## Table of Contents